natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/F-16A%20MLU%20(China).md

 === Flight performance ===
 {{Specs-Avia-Flight}}
 <!-- ''Describe how the aircraft behaves in the air.
 Speed, manoeuvrability, acceleration and allowable loads - these are the most important characteristics of the vehicle.'' -->
 Instead of [[F-16A|Block 10]] or [[F-16A ADF|Block 15 ADF]], in ROCAF's case, their F-16A MLU (Block 20) has major differences in terms of thrust and appearance: to tell a Block 20 and others apart, there are two parts to differentiate- IFF antenna and the tail; while Block 10 has no antenna and ADF has the "bird-slicer" antenna, MLU received  AN/APX-113 IFF with a rounded antenna.
 The tail in this case also received a drogue chute for highway strip operations.
 Other than that, the MLU performs mostly identically to its counterparts with slightly less military thrust.
 The F-16s are known to be one of the most manoeuvrable jets with their impressive engine thrust and design features for dogfights.
 In most cases, jets that are an era behind the F-16 will very likely having a hard time biting onto the tail of F-16, since their relatively light weight does help in dogfights and acceleration.
-The F-16 is also the first mass-produced fighter to use FBW (Fly-by-wire) and in this case, instead of the physical limits of the airframe itself, it also has software limits at 9G continuous overload, so players will have to take extra caution on the speed of the jet: any high speed turns over 750 km/h will very likely trigger this limits.
+The F-16 is also the first mass-produced fighter to use FBW (Fly-by-wire)

 {| class="wikitable" style="text-align:center" width="70%"
 ! rowspan="2" | Characteristics